-

 Immunity from Penalty: What You Must Know?

-However, if a penalty order has already been passed, that penalty remains payable.
+If a penalty order has already been passed, it remains payable.

 For companies exploring structured assistance, our dedicated page on CCFS for Private Limited Company explains the step-by-step filing support available through Ebizfiling.